Adroiti/docs-for-code-review-tools/tfsec/aws-s3-no-public-access-with-acl.md

 Granting write access publicly with `public-read-write` is especially dangerous as you will be billed for any uploaded files.

-Additionally, you should not use the `authenticated-read` canned ACL, as this provides read access to any authenticated AWS user, not just AWS users within your organisation.
+Additionally, you should not use the `authenticated-read` canned ACL, as this provides read access to any authenticated AWS user, not just AWS users within your organization.

 **Resolution**: Apply a more restrictive bucket ACL.